Last updated on February 25th, 2023 at 10:20 pm

 It leaves an orange-red design all over your hands, which deepens and darkens overnight to a reddish brown.
 I was told not to wash my hands until the next morning so the color could set.

-I’d traveled to Bareilly, India from New Delhi to attend the wedding of my friend Nithya Shanti’s cousin Ishita, known by all as Ishi.
+I’d traveled to Bareilly, India from New Delhi to attend the wedding of my friend and guru Nithya Shanti’s cousin Ishita, known by all as Ishi.
 The family treated me like one of their own, including me in all of the pujas (rituals) and ceremonies.

 Covering her in turmeric is supposed to make her skin glow golden.
 I was invited to bless her as well, wishing her a long life and happiness, brushing the herbs against her skin, performing the ritual 10 tens (five times up her body from her feet to her head, and five times down) as is prescribed.